Importance of a Will

 What happens if I die without leaving a Will?

-- As mentioned before, your assets will be distributed among your surviving blood relations in terms of legislation, but this may not be what you want.
+- Your assets will be distributed among your surviving blood relations in terms of legislation, but this may not be what you want.

-- “For instance,” says van Schalkwyk “Your entire estate may go to an estranged relative you barely know, while a well-loved friend or charity gets nothing.
-And if you don’t have any blood relatives, your assets will be forfeited to the State, without your closest friends or charitable causes benefitted or supported.”
+- “For instance, your entire estate may go to an estranged relative you barely know, while a well-loved friend or charity gets nothing.
+And if you don’t have any blood relatives, your assets will be forfeited to the State, without your closest friends or charitable causes benefitted or supported,” says van Schalkwyk.

 “All of these consequences can be easily avoided by drafting a clear and precise Will,” van Schalkwyk says.
 “But since a Will is a legal document, it may be worth consulting your bank, a trust company, attorney or financial advisor to make sure that your spouse, children, relatives and other loved ones are well taken care of in the event of your death.”